 In my textile art practice I explore my surroundings and interpret what I see through the medium of embroidery.
 In my works composition, I combine light, colour, shape and texture to recreate images that inspire me.
 I consider myself a painter using thread, an artist painting with a needle.
 My work has been exhibited in the United Kingdom and Australia.
 For my resume please go here.

 My practice engages with the natural environment recreating the images and shapes in my embroidered works in both 2D and 3D form.
 I am not primarily a photographer but my photos are invaluable to me as a record of composition, colour and detail, supported by my sketches.
 Photos are my starting point as I explore my subject matter directly onto fabric, painting with thread.

 Each piece uses photography, watercolour painting, beading, fabric, soluble backing, machine stitch and/or hand stitch, either alone or in combination.
 This creates depth, perspective and richness to the work and combines effectively to give detail and texture.

-I am currently working on the Moreland Quilt – a community engagement project to create a quilt representing City of Moreland resident’s cultural diversity, whilst recording the history of participants.
+In 2017 I facilitated the Moreland Quilt – a community engagement project to create a quilt representing City of Moreland resident’s cultural diversity, whilst recording the history of participants.
 To see the project go to the Moreland Quilt page.